 I often hear people complain that "more people died in religious wars than any other way."
-I think that is plain false.
+That is plain false.
 Let us consider the following deaths in this century caused by non-religious conflict where the leaders all claimed they did not believe in God.

 61,911,000 Murdered: The Soviet Gulag State